-No matter the season, Lake Tahoe’s pristine beauty makes it an ideal destination for your California vacation, holiday or weekend getaway.
+No matter the season, Lake Tahoe’s stunning beauty makes it an ideal destination for your California vacation, holiday or weekend getaway.
 How can you miss, really, when your playground includes America’s second-deepest natural lake, some of its most spectacular mountains, 274 days of sun, 300+ inches of snow and year-round activities for kids of all ages?
 Indeed, the variety of ways you can spend your time may be the most inviting of all Lake Tahoe tourist attractions!

 Then, of course, there’s also the razzle-dazzle of the casinos’ year-round fun (including featured performers, cabarets and musical reviews).
-There are five casino resorts in South Lake Tahoe and another three in North Lake Tahoe.
+There are five casino resorts in South Lake Tahoe and another four in North Lake Tahoe.

 There are also some interesting homes remaining from the days when Northern California’s wealthiest families built summer lake residences (perhaps the closest thing to “Lake Tahoe tourist attractions” that you will find) and some interesting museum offerings, as well.
 From north to south, they include: